Create a selection committee

 Choose your committee

-Your selection committee might be your executive staff, or a different set of smart people you know; the decision is up to you.
+Your selection committee might be your core team leaders, or a different set of smart people you know; the decision is up to you.

 The size of your group is also important.
 Too small, and your thinking may be too narrow – too large, and you may end up always choosing the most agreeable options, not the most interesting.